ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 ```

 The overview will be placed after the [deprecation notice](#deprecation-notices) section of the README.

 If a component's JSDoc does not contain an overview, this section will be omitted from the generated README.

 ### Usage Examples

 Usage examples are user-generated markdown files that demonstrate how another developer might use a component.
 These files are separate from a component's README file, and are placed in a `usage/` adjacent to a component's implementation.

 The content of these files will be added to a `Usage` section of the generated README.
 This allows you to keep examples right next to the code, making it easy to include them in a documentation site or other downstream consumer(s) of your docs.

-The example usage file below gives us a high level overview of how to use the component, `my-component`:
+The example usage file below describes how to use a component defined in `src/components/my-component/my-component.tsx`:

 ````md title="src/components/my-component/usage/my-component-usage.md"
 # How to Use `my-component`